•Born on March 1, 1929, Dr. Angel C. Alcala has worked tirelessly on studying marine species and promoting reef conservation.

 Born to a humble family in the fishing city of Cailing, Negros Occidental on March 1, 1929, Dr. Alcala was seemingly predestined for the life of a marine biologist.
 In between heavy extracurricular involvement as a boy scout, a debater, and a scholar at the Kabankan Academy, the young Dr. Alcala spent his time helping his father care for their fish ponds.

-Dr. Alcala’s family bred milkfish, which they then provided to markets in the local neighborhood, comprise of communities sustained by subsistence fish farming.
+Dr. Alcala’s family bred milkfish, which they then provided to markets in the local neighborhood, communities sustained by subsistence fish farming.
 In fact, after working with his father in their fish farms, Dr. Alcala would catch seafood with his brother, and bring home bounties of crab, shrimp, and other shellfish for a family feast.

 Pairing this passion for marine life with his remarkable intelligence, Dr. Alcala found himself studying biology at Silliman University.
 He met the requirements for admission at the University of Philippines Manila’s College of Medicine, but had to decline due to financial constraints.